soilwise-he/SoilWise-documentation/tech/docs/technical_components/catalogue.md

 ### Overview and Scope

-The Metadata Catalogue is a central piece of the architecture, giving access to individual metadata records.
+The Metadata Catalogue is a central piece of the architecture, providing search & discovery functions for end users and giving access to individual metadata records.
 In the catalogue domain, various effective metadata catalogues are developed around the standards issued by the OGC, the [Catalogue Service for the Web](https://www.ogc.org/standard/cat/) (CSW) and the [OGC API Records](https://ogcapi.ogc.org/records/), Open Archives Initiative (OAI-PMH), W3C (DCAT), FAIR science (Datacite) and Search Engine community (schema.org).
 For our first project iteration we've selected the pycsw software, which supports most of these standards.
+In this first iteration, pycsw was the core component facilitating the catalogue functionality from harvesting to UI.
 In the second iteration pycsw continues to provide standardized APIs, however to improve search performance and user experience, it was supplemented by [Apache Solr](https://solr.apache.org/) and [React](https://react.dev/) frontend.

 ### Intended Audience